 - a.
 Ensure CPCRN activities are in alignment with the mission, vision, logic model/performance indicators, network strategic plan, and funder expectations - b.
 Annually review the mission of the network and all other policy documents and make revisions as needed to ensure the network will accomplish its goals - c.
-Stimulate cross-center collaboration to assure the network adds overall value - d.
-Move forward/participate in discussion of action plans to generate cross-center CPCRN projects/products - e.
-Actively participate in workgroups to contribute to specific plans for projects/products - f.
+Review affiliate membership applications and make determinations regarding approval - d.
+Stimulate cross-center collaboration to assure the network adds overall value - e.
+Move forward/participate in discussion of action plans to generate cross-center CPCRN projects/products - f.
+Actively participate in workgroups to contribute to specific plans for projects/products - g.
 Discuss all potential workgroups, approve workgroup formation, and provide feedback in the planning and development of workgroup projects.